dimplejaiswal/thepeaks/README.md

 -   Added service worker support using workbox
 -   It can precache js,css and other images
 -   It can cache index.html and other api's
--   It will work offline
+-   Home page will work offline

 ## Details